Advances in Phonons: From Band Topology to Phonon Chirality: Topological Phonons: General Topological Band Theory

 where $A$ and $B$ are real constants.
 The Chern number $N$ is determined by the rotational symmetry of the system.
 For example, unconventional Weyl phonons with Chern numbers ${C}$=$\pm 2$ can be obtained in systems with $C_{3,4,6}$ rotational symmetries~\cite{fang2012multi,tsirkin2017composite}, associated with helicoid/spiral surface states shown in Fig.~\ref{fig:III-unconvWeyl} (a2).

-Since phonons are spinless, such property can give rise to a new type of twofold Weyl phonon with the protection of both time-reversal symmetry and chiral cubic symmetry.
-The equivalence of $k_x/k_y/k_z$ under these symmetries leads to a low-energy effective $k\cdot p$ Hamiltonian for the twofold quadruple Weyl~(TQW) phonon as~\cite{zhang2020twofold,li2021observation}:
+{Since phonon bands lack spin degeneracy, such property can give rise to a new type of twofold Weyl phonon with the protection of both time-reversal symmetry and chiral cubic symmetry.} The equivalence of $k_x/k_y/k_z$ under these symmetries leads to a low-energy effective $k\cdot p$ Hamiltonian for the twofold quadruple Weyl~(TQW) phonon as~\cite{zhang2020twofold,li2021observation}:

 where $\omega$=$e^{-\frac{2\pi i}{3}}$.
 In this case, an unconventional Weyl phonon with each band carrying the highest Chern number of $C=\pm4$ can emerge in solids.
 Since the Weyl phonon described in Eq.~\eqref{Hnsoc} possesses a monopole charge of 4, it is referred to as a ``twofold quadruple Weyl phonon'' in Ref.~\cite{zhang2020twofold,li2021observation}.
 The existence of such twofold quadruple Weyl points was overlooked by topological band theory prior to 2020, as earlier studies did not account for the Bravis lattice degrees of freedom.
 The twofold quadruple Weyl phonon requires the protection of chiral cubic symmetry and $\mathcal{T}$.
 As a result, it can only occur in specific scenarios, such as being located at the $\Gamma$ for all chiral cubic space groups or at the $ (\frac{\pi}{a},\frac{\pi}{a},\frac{\pi}{a})$ point for certain chiral cubic space groups, as detailed in Tab.~\ref{tab:TQW}.
 Here, $a$ represents the lattice constant of the cubic lattice.